Meet Rene, Future Habitat Homeowner

-She was travelling for work every other week to Denver and ended up getting stuck here when everything shut down in mid-March due to the pandemic.
-When a mutual friend's apartment lease also became available, Rene jumped on the opportunity to relocate from Las Vegas to Denver.
+She was traveling for work every other week to Denver and ended up getting stuck here when everything shut down in mid-March due to the pandemic.
+When a mutual friend’s apartment lease also became available, Rene jumped on the opportunity to relocate from Las Vegas to Denver.
 By the end of March, she and her two teenage sons were officially back in their home state.

 Rene invests long hours as a remote supervisor of 14 employees for a health care supply company.
 When she started this job three years ago, she began working on her credit score and saving up to buy a home for herself and her two teenage sons.

 “I was reaching a point in life where I wanted more stability and a future for my boys,” shares Rene.
 “I want to become more settled and be a homeowner.”

 Rene likes the Belmar neighborhood where she currently lives, but is unnerved by some of the crime and break-ins happening in the apartment complex.
 Rene’s own bike was stolen off her balcony this summer, and she’s growing increasingly tired of not being able to make her apartment feel like “home.”